-Our Approach to LCL Tear
+Our approach to LCL tears

-UCSF is committed to helping patients with lateral collateral ligament (LCL) tears return to the highest level of activity possible, whether that means a daily walk or reporting for practice with the NFL.
-Our team includes orthopedic surgeons, primary care physicians trained in sports medicine, physical therapists and athletic trainers.
+UCSF is committed to helping patients with LCL tears return to their highest possible level of activity, whether that means a daily walk or reporting for practice with the NFL.
+Our team includes orthopedic surgeons, primary care sports medicine doctors, physical therapists and athletic trainers.
 These specialists work together to tailor a treatment plan to each patient's needs and goals.

 Awards & recognition

 One of the nation's best for orthopedic care

 The most common symptoms of an LCL tear are pain, stiffness, swelling and tenderness along the outer side of the knee.
 Your knee may also feel loose, as though it will give way under stress.
 More severe tears can cause numbness or weakness in the foot; this occurs if the peroneal nerve (located near the LCL) is stretched at the time of injury or squeezed by subsequent swelling of the surrounding tissues.

 The first step is a physical exam.
 Your doctor will check the outside of the knee for pain or tenderness, then apply pressure to the area while your leg is both bent and straight, which can indicate the severity of your injury.

 Sometimes the immediate pain and swelling make it difficult to gauge severity.
 In this case, you may be asked to wear a light brace and to ice and elevate your knee until the swelling goes down.